 Cloudy and slightly salty, The Dirty Martini originated in New York City and dates back to the year 1901.
-The bartender John O’Conner created the original Dirty Martini by adding a splash of olive brine to the classic Gin Martini and the rest is history.
+Bartender John O’Conner created the original Dirty Martini by adding a splash of olive brine to the classic Gin Martini and the rest is history.

 Martinis made with Vodka vs. Gin

 I like Martinis made with either gin or vodka.
 Luckily, the Dirty Martini recipe works well with either gin or vodka.
-But never shake a gin cocktail, shaking gin aerates the spirit and creates a bit of an ‘off’ flavor.
+But never shake a gin Martini, shaking gin aerates the spirit and creates a bit of an ‘off’ flavor.
 That being said, when making a Dirty Martini, shake vodka, stir gin.

 I’ve tried a variety of methods, to make a Dirty Martini, some dirtier than others.

-- Vermouth with muddled olives is delicious and fun.
-But it takes time and planning to let the olives marinate in the vermouth.
+- Vermouth with muddled olives is delicious and fun to make.
+However, the process takes time and planning to let the olives marinate in the vermouth.
 And I’m just not that convinced that the difference in a Dirty Martini made this way is worth the effort.

 - I’ve tried a Dirty Gibson as well, using the brine from pickled onions rather than olives, it’s actually pretty tasty.

 - And of course, just varying the amount of olive brine in the Dirty Martini to suit your personal tastes.

-Gin has an interesting similarity with red wine and aeration and I’ll use this as an example of why never to shake a gin martini, even a Dirty Martini.
-We are all familiar with the practice of letting red wine ‘breathe’, decanting, and swirling the wine in the glass prior to drinking.
-Decanting red wine and exposing it to oxygen for a short time will soften the flavors, allow some of the more volatile aromas to escape and release the more pleasant fruit and oak aromas in the wine.
-However, if allowed to breathe for an extended amount of time, the finer subtle qualities of the wine will not only disappear but eventually, the wine turns to vinegar.
+Gin has an interesting similarity with red wine and aeration.
+I’ll use this as an example of why never to shake a gin martini, even a Dirty Martini.
+We are all familiar with the practice of letting red wine ‘breathe’.
+Decanting red wine, swirling the wine in the glass, and exposing it to oxygen for a short time will soften the flavors.
+This allows some of the more volatile aromas to escape and release the more pleasant fruit and oak aromas in the wine.
+However, if allowed to breathe for too long the finer subtle qualities of the wine will not only disappear but eventually, the wine turns to vinegar.

-This is my favorite way to make a Dirty Martini
+This is how to make a Dirty Martini

 - 2 1/2 Ounces Gin or Vodka